Cricket in South Africa: International return

+21st Century

 In the 21st Century, cricket in South Africa has evolved and significantly diversified.
+In 2004-05, the format of South African domestic cricket changed entirely and broke with the past.
+The former 11 provincial teams were replaced by six, fully professional, franchise teams.
+Cape Cobras, the Eagles (later the Knights), the Warriors, the Lions, the Titans and the Dolphins were created and represented the highest form of domestic cricket, both in first-class and limited-overs.
+In 2021, domestic cricket returned to the more traditional provincial based format, with 15 first class teams across two divisions.

 In July 2006, Ashwell Prince at the age of 29, became the first non-white man to captain the South African cricket team when he deputised for Graeme Smith.
 Racial quotas were first introduced and later rescinded in 2007, although were re-established in 2016, despite being highly controversial, particularly criticised by the Institute of Race Relations in South Africa.
 A South African team must now have an average minimum of six non-white players, of which two must be black African, in matches over the season.
-This has led to some highly capable white players emigrating from South Africa claiming they were disadvantaged by positive discrimination.
-Kevin Pietersen, who was born in Pietermaritzburg, left South Africa to play for England, later becoming one of the world’s best batsman.
+This has led to some highly capable white players emigrating from South Africa claiming they were disadvantaged by discrimination.
+Kevin Pietersen, who was born in Pietermaritzburg, left South Africa to play for England, later becoming one of the world's best batsman.

 Since readmission in 1991, South Africa has been a consistently strong team and the equal of any Test nation.
-Although major silverware has consistently eluded the team, the early 2010s saw a period of Test dominance, achieving top position in the ICC rankings in 2012.
+The early 2010s saw a period of Test dominance, achieving top position in the ICC rankings in 2012.
 Eight days later, in August 2012, South Africa became the first team to top the rankings in all three formats of the game.
-The No.1 spot was later regained by South Africa in 2014 after losing it to Australia earlier in the year.
+The top spot was later regained by South Africa in 2014 after losing it to Australia earlier in the year.

+In 2025, South Africa finally ended their long wait for a major global title by winning the ICC World Test Championship, shedding the 'choker' label.
+Defeating Australia by five wickets, South Africa scored the joint-second highest run chase in Test Cricket at Lord's.